-This mean, a group of Salesforce users should not be impacted by security predicate.
+This means, a group of Salesforce users should not be impacted by security predicate.
 One of the simple ideas is to add unique values, such as User Role Id, or User Profile Id, or a custom field from User object to the dataset security predicate, and to the data itself.

 Scenario: all users with Profile = Executive are allowed to see all data, otherwise, only see data the same with user Territory.
-In this scenario, Territory is a custom field in user object and also available in the Dataset.
+In this scenario, Territory is a custom field in the user object and also available in the Dataset.

 1. Get the Profile Id of Executive Profile

 2. Add Profile Id from (1) as a column to all rows in CSV file before loading to Einstein Analytics